openstreetmap-ng/openstreetmap-ng/FAQ.md

 3. Pydantic provides a way to construct models without validation logic for efficient mass-data retrievals.

 These considerations make FastAPI and Pydantic a perfect combination for this project.

+SQLAlchemy has been chosen for interacting with PostgreSQL for the following reasons:

+1. It has excellent migration support through Alembic.
+2. It is battle-tested, well-known, and highly flexible.
+3. It also offers good support for asynchronous operations.

 ### Will there initially be backwards compability with API 0.6 clients? ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/2))